XinweiZhang1998/xinweizhang1998.github.io/_pages/includes/intro.md

+---
+permalink: /
+title: ""
+excerpt: "About Me"
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
+---

 # About Me
 I am a PhD student with [the Department of Electrical and Electronic Engineering (EEE)](https://www.polyu.edu.hk/eie/), [The Hong Kong Polytechnic University](https://www.polyu.edu.hk/), under the supervision of [Prof. Haibo Hu](http://www.haibohu.org/) ([ASTAPLE](http://www.astaple.com/)) and a visiting PhD student with [College of Computing and Data Science (CCDS)](https://www.ntu.edu.sg/computing), [Nanyang Technological University](https://www.ntu.edu.sg/), under the supervision of [Prof. Tianwei Zhang](https://personal.ntu.edu.sg/tianwei.zhang/).
 I received the Master's degree in computer technology with [the School of Cyber Science and Engineering](https://cyber.seu.edu.cn/), [Southeast University](https://www.seu.edu.cn/), Nanjing, China, in 2022, under the supervision of [Prof. Guyue Li](https://guyuelee.github.io/blog.github.io/).
 From April 2021 to September 2021, I worked as a Research Assistant with the Department of Computing, [The Hong Kong Polytechnic University](https://www.polyu.edu.hk/), under the supervision of [Prof. Bin Xiao](https://www4.comp.polyu.edu.hk/~csbxiao/).